sujith-eag/personal-site/content/docs/os/c07_deadlocks/7_4_deadlock_recovery.md

-### Deadlock Detection

-If a system does not employ either a deadlock-prevention or a deadlock avoidance algorithm, then a deadlock situation may occur.
-In this environment, the system may provide:
+If a system does not employ either a deadlock-prevention or deadlock-avoidance algorithm, then a deadlock situation may occur.
+In such an environment, the system may provide:

-• An algorithm that examines the state of the system to determine whether a deadlock has occurred
+- An algorithm to examine the state of the system and determine whether a deadlock has occurred.

-• An algorithm to recover from the deadlock
+- An algorithm to recover from the deadlock.

-A deadlock-detection algorithm can evaluate processes and resources on a running system to determine if a set of processes is in a deadlocked state.
+A **deadlock-detection algorithm** can evaluate processes and resources on a running system to determine if a set of processes is in a deadlocked state.

+---

-#### 1 Single Instance of Each Resource Type
+#### 1. Single Instance of Each Resource Type

-If all resources have only a single instance, then we can define a deadlock-detection algorithm that uses a variant of the resource-allocation graph, called a wait-for graph.
-We obtain this graph from the resource-allocation graph by removing the resource nodes and collapsing the appropriate edges.
+When all resources have only a single instance, we can use a variant of the **resource-allocation graph**, called a **wait-for graph**, to detect deadlocks.
+This graph is derived from the resource-allocation graph by removing the resource nodes and collapsing the appropriate edges.

+In a **wait-for graph**:

+- An edge from Ti to Tj implies that thread Ti is waiting for thread Tj to release a resource that Ti needs.

+- A deadlock exists in the system if and only if the wait-for graph contains a cycle.

+To detect deadlocks, the system needs to maintain the wait-for graph and periodically invoke an algorithm that searches for a cycle in the graph.
+A cycle detection algorithm requires O(n²) operations, where n is the number of vertices (processes) in the graph.

+The **wait-for graph** scheme is not applicable to systems with multiple instances of each resource type.

 {{< figure  src="images/os/7_09_TwoGraphs-min.jpg"  alt="."  caption="." >}}

-an edge from Ti to Tj in a wait-for graph implies that thread Ti is waiting for thread Tj to release a resource that Ti needs.

-a deadlock exists in the system if and only if the wait-for graph contains a cycle.
-To detect deadlocks, the system needs to maintain the wait-for graph and periodically invoke an algorithm that searches for a cycle in the graph.
-An algorithm to detect a cycle in a graph requires O(n2 ) operations, where n is the number of vertices in the graph.
+---

+#### 2. Multiple Instances of a Resource Type

-The wait-for graph scheme is not applicable to a resource-allocation system with multiple instances of each resource type.
+The **wait-for graph** approach is not suitable for systems with multiple instances of each resource type.
+In such cases, other detection algorithms must be used that account for the possibility of multiple resources of the same type being requested by different processes.

-#### 2 Several Instance of a Resource Type
+These algorithms need to track the allocation and request of resources, considering scenarios where multiple processes may be waiting for shared resources.

+---

-#### 3 Detection-Algorithm Usage
+#### 3. Detection-Algorithm Usage

-If deadlocks occur frequently, then the detection algorithm should be invoked frequently.
+If deadlocks occur frequently in the system, the deadlock-detection algorithm should be invoked more often.

-we can invoke the deadlock-detection algorithm every time a request for allocation cannot be granted immediately.
+The algorithm can be invoked each time a request for resource allocation cannot be granted immediately.
+This allows the system to detect any deadlock as soon as it happens and take corrective actions.

-____
+---

 ### Recovery from Deadlock

-When a detection algorithm determines that a deadlock exists, there are two options for breaking a deadlock.
+When a deadlock is detected, the system must decide how to recover from the deadlock situation.
+There are two main options for breaking a deadlock:

-If deadlock does occur, a system can attempt to recover from the deadlock by either aborting one of the processes in the circular wait or preempting resources that have been assigned to a deadlocked process.
+1. Abort one or more processes involved in the deadlock.

+2. Preempt resources from the deadlocked processes and allocate them to other processes to break the deadlock cycle.

+---

-#### 1 Process termination
+#### 1. Process Termination

-Abort all deadlocked processes.
-This method clearly will break the dead-lock cycle, but at great expense.
-The deadlocked processes may have computed for a long time, and the results of these partial computations must be discarded and probably will have to be recomputed later.
+One way to recover from deadlock is to abort one or more deadlocked processes.
+This will break the circular wait cycle, but it comes with significant overhead, as partial computations may need to be discarded, and the processes may need to be recomputed later.

+- **Abort all deadlocked processes**: This method is guaranteed to break the deadlock cycle, but at a high cost.

-• Abort one process at a time until the deadlock cycle is eliminated.
-This method incurs considerable overhead, since after each process is aborted, a deadlock-detection algorithm must be invoked to determine whether any processes are still deadlocked.
+- **Abort one process at a time**: This method involves aborting one process at a time until the deadlock cycle is eliminated.
+However, it incurs considerable overhead since after each process is aborted, the deadlock-detection algorithm must be invoked to check if any processes are still deadlocked.

+---

-#### 2 Resource Preemption
+#### 2. Resource Preemption

-To eliminate deadlocks using resource preemption, we successively preempt some resources from processes and give these resources to other processes until the deadlock cycle is broken.
+Another way to resolve deadlocks is through **resource preemption**.
+This involves preempting resources from processes and reallocating them to other processes until the deadlock cycle is broken.

-Three issues need to be addressed if preemption is required to deal with deadlocks.
+Three issues must be addressed when using resource preemption to resolve deadlocks:

+1. **Selecting a victim**:
-1. Selecting a victim :  As in process termination, we must determine the order of pre-emption to minimize cost.
-Cost factors may include such parameters as the number of resources a deadlocked process is holding and the amount of time the process has thus far consumed.
+    - As in process termination, we need to determine the order of preemption to minimize cost.
+Cost factors include the number of resources a deadlocked process is holding and the amount of time the process has consumed.

-2. Rollback : If we preempt a resource from a process, what should be done with that process?
-Clearly, it cannot continue with its normal execution; it is missing some needed resource.
-We must roll back the process to some safe state and restart it from that state.
-Since, in general, it is difficult to determine what a safe state is, the simplest solution is a total rollback: abort the process and then restart it.
+2. **Rollback**:
+    - When a resource is preempted from a process, the process cannot continue as it is missing a required resource.
+In such cases, the process must be rolled back to a **safe state** and restarted from there.

+    - Since it can be difficult to determine a safe state, a simple solution is to perform a **total rollback**, which involves aborting the process and restarting it from scratch.

+3. **Starvation**:
+    - It is important to ensure that resources are not always preempted from the same process, as this could result in **starvation**, where the process is never able to complete its task.

-3. Starvation : how can we guarantee that resources will not always be preempted from the same process?
-In a system where victim selection is based primarily on cost factors, it may happen that the same process is always picked as a victim.
-As a result, this process never completes its designated task, a starvation situation any practical system must address.
+    - In systems where victim selection is based primarily on cost factors, it may happen that the same process is always chosen as a victim.
+This can result in starvation, which is a situation that must be avoided in practical systems.

+---

+By addressing these issues, systems can recover from deadlocks while minimizing the associated costs and risks.

 ____